-The archetypal color defect used for single NV nano-NMR is located at a depth $d$ of a few nm below the surface of the diamond, where it interacts via dipole-dipole coupling with nuclei from a sample located on top of the diamond surface.
-With the interaction strength decreasing as $\sim d^{-3}$, only the closest nuclei contribute significantly to the total interaction, meaning that for shallow NV centers the statistical polarization of the nuclei is significant enough to overcome any thermal averaging \cite{Degen2007,Reinhard2012,Staudacher2013,Herzog2014}.
-These statistically polarized nuclei generate a time-correlated magnetic field $B(t) = \sum_i a_i(t)\cos(\omega_i t) + b_i(t)\sin(\omega_i t)$, that can contain oscillations at several (e.g. Larmor) frequencies $\omega_i$. $B(t)$ generates a detectable change on the NV center electron spin state, thereby providing valuable information about the sample.
-However, as molecules diffuse, the couplings between the nuclei and the NV center --the amplitudes $\{a(t),b(t)\}$-- fluctuate.
+The archetypal color defects used for single NV nano-NMR are located at depths $d$ a few nm below the diamond surface, where they interact via dipole-dipole coupling with nuclei from a sample located on top of the diamond surface.
+With the interaction strength decreasing as $\sim d^{-3}$, only the closest nuclei contribute significantly to the total interaction.
+Then, for shallow NV centers, the statistical polarization of the nuclei is significant enough to overcome any thermal averaging \cite{Degen2007,Reinhard2012,Staudacher2013,Herzog2014}.
+These statistically polarized nuclei generate a time correlated magnetic field $B(t) = \sum_i a_i(t)\cos(\omega_i t) + b_i(t)\sin(\omega_i t)$, that can contain oscillations at several (e.g. Larmor) frequencies $\omega_i$. $B(t)$ generates a detectable change on the NV center electron spin state, thereby providing valuable information about the sample.
+However, as molecules diffuse, the couplings between nuclei and NV center ---the amplitudes $\{a(t),b(t)\}$--- fluctuate.
 This is typically modeled as a random process normally distributed around zero and with finite correlation time $T_D = d^2/D$, with $D$ the diffusion coefficient of the fluid \cite{Pham2016}.
 It is commonly accepted that, when the diffusion time $T_D$ is shorter than an oscillation period of $B(t)$, one cannot accumulate enough information per measurement to resolve the respective spectral line.
-Yet recently it was demonstrated that correlations between diffusing nuclei survive longer than $T_D$, allowing to significantly extend the data acquisition time and, consequently, the amount of information that, with the appropriate protocol, can be extracted about the target frequency \cite{Cohen2020,Oviedo2020,Staudenmaier2022}.
+Yet recently it was demonstrated that correlations between diffusing nuclei survive longer than $T_D$, allowing to significantly extend the data acquisition time and, consequently, the precision of estimation of the target frequency \cite{Cohen2020,Oviedo2020,TuviaUltimate,Staudenmaier2022}.